BishopJohnson/TCSS491-Winter2019-RedTeam2/BuildTool/README.txt

 Checkpoints - 'c', Integer.
 Represents the checkpoints.
 The integer represents the checkpoint's id.
 Used to note the furthest checkpoint.
 There must be a c0 above where the player should start.

+Doors - 'd', Integer.
+Represents the door.
+The integer is the number of keys necessary to open the door.

+Keys - 'k', Integer.
+Represents the key.
+The integer is the id of the key.

 Player - pp. Where the player starts.

 Goal - gg.
 Where the player wins.